 In addition to my professional experiences, I have also worked as a bartender, a waitress, a grocery clerk, a graphic designer, and even mutual bets attendant at a horse track.
 I have had a broad range of experience in a wide variety of industries over the course of 30 years.
 So, I have a reasonably good cross-reference to compare to the cannabis industry.

 I started as a budtender in a recreational dispensary designed for tourism.
 This establishment was an upscale, high-energy, fun atmosphere where we wanted our customers to relish in the experience of visiting a legal cannabis dispensary.
 We made a production out of it, and it was closer to working in entertainment than I've ever been.
 In this environment, we were encouraged to talk about product potency, taste, and effect – but we were actively discouraged from talking about any medical benefit or ailment treatment.
-Our compliance officer made sure that we didn't cross any boundaries by talking about medicine in a recreational dispensary.
+Our compliance officer made sure that we didn't cross any boundaries by talking about medical terms in a recreational dispensary.

 Here are a few things that surprised me about working in that dispensary.